Updated February 2022

-The Additional Protocol is an expanded set of requirements for information and access to assist the International Atomic Energy Association (IAEA) in its task of confirming that states are using nuclear material for solely peaceful purposes.
+The Additional Protocol is an expanded set of requirements for information and access to assist the International Atomic Energy Agency (IAEA) in its task of confirming that states are using nuclear material for solely peaceful purposes.
 The Additional Protocol is a voluntary agreement and each agreement is independently constructed between a state and the IAEA.
 Enforcement, however, is the responsibility of the participating states, not the IAEA.

 Iran’s History with the Additional Protocol:

 Iran negotiated an Additional Protocol agreement with the IAEA in 2003, which was signed but never ratified.
 Though never ratified, Iran implemented the Additional Protocol from 2003 to 2006 before announcing it would no longer implement the agreement.
 In January 2016, Iran provisionally implemented its Additional Protocol in accordance with the terms of the Iran Deal.
 However, Iran suspended implementation of the Additional Protocol in February 2021—at the direction of its parliament—following almost three years of unilateral maximum pressure sanctions imposed by the United States.

 More Information: information on all parts of the nuclear fuel cycle

 - In addition to the required declarations for nuclear fuel and fuel‐cycle activity, states will provide information on nuclear-related activities including fissile material production, fuel-cycle research, and nuclear waste.

 - State must report all trade of items listed on a “Trigger List” for nuclear weapons research and development.

 More Access: complementary access to nuclear and suspected nuclear facilities